viksicom/sanitize_files/README.md

 This utility sanitizes log and config files before they are sent to third parties such as support engineers.

 Utility finds sensitive information in given files and replaces it with tokens.
 It also generates a token map file, for the future matches of replaced sensitive information with its token.
+The token map file is common for all sanitized files in the corresponding run, but only relevant for that particular set of sanitized files.
+There is an option to reuse the token map, but due to the possibility that the value of the token could be guessed or obtained over time, it is not advised as a permanent setting.

-By default, sanitize will replace only IP addresses, however, it can use any number of regex patterns provided as an optional patterns array.
+Without any options, sanitize will replace only IP addresses, however, it can use any number of regex patterns provided as an optional patterns array (see example below).

 The original files are not modified; instead new sanitized files are generated and stored either in the same directory as originals or in a separate folder.
 The location of sanitized files will depend on whether `outdir` option is specified and on the flags `flatten` and `overwrite` (see more in the `Options` section).

-The token map file is common for all sanitized files in the corresponding run, but only relevant for that particular set of sanitized files.
-There is an option to reuse the token map, but due to the possibility that the value of the token could be guessed or obtained over time, it is not advised as a permanent setting.

 ## Usage